belle2/basf2/online_book/prerequisites/bash.rst

 Shell Variables
 ---------------

-You already learned about normal variables when learning about loops: Values can be assigned to names and we can obtain the value by putting a ``$`` in front of the name.
+You already learned about normal variables when learning about loops: values can be assigned to names and we can obtain the value by putting a ``$`` in front of the name.
 In the previous tutorial this was only used for loop variables and command line arguments (``$1``, ``$2``, ...).

-This concept can also be extend to user defined variables: you can very easily define your own variables
+This concept can also be extend to user defined variables: you can very easily define your own variables:

 .. code-block:: bash